Chattels: sets of assets: special rules

 - more than one person acting in concert

 - more than one person who are also connected persons (see [CG14580](https://www.gov.uk/hmrc-internal-manuals/capital-gains-manual/cg14580)),

-A situation where you may come across persons acting in concert could be where a number of dealers get together as a `ring’ at an auction.
-If, however, there is no evidence that persons who are not connected have previously agreed to act together to acquire the assets which formed a set, the mere fact that they did so is not sufficient.
+You may come across persons acting in concert, such as a number of dealers acting together as a `ring’ at an auction.
+If there is no evidence that persons who are not connected have previously agreed to act together to acquire the assets which formed a set, the mere fact that they did so is not sufficient.